Skip to content

 #Conclusion

 Minimizing distractions and knowing what to do next helps a lot in staying focused and productive.
-If you’ve got any tips to stay productive, I’ll be delighted to learn about them on a social network previously known as Twitter or Mastodon.
+If you’ve got any tips to stay productive, I’ll be delighted to learn about them on Mastodon or Bluesky.

 You may be also curious to read my personal user manual.